 The Atrix 2 has a 4.3-inch, touch-sensitive TFT display with 540x960-pixel resolution, and is equipped with a 1GHz, dual-core processor, 1 GB of RAM, 8 GB of ROM and a 2 GB microSD card that can be expanded to a maximum of 32 GB of data .
 Beyond its built-in GSM, UMTS and HSPA+ cellular network radios, the Atrix 2 also offers users standard Wi-Fi 802.11b/g/n and Bluetooth 2.1+EDR wireless connectivity options.

 Other hardware capabilities under the hood include an e-compass as well as accelerometer, light and proximity sensors.
 Additionally, the new 4G device incorporates a VGA front camera offering support for video chat sessions, together with an 8-megapixel rear camera with LED flash that also can be used to capture full 1080p HD videos for playback at 30 frames per second.

 AT&T's Atrix 2 is equipped with a micro USB 2.0 port and an HDMI output jack that enables users to display their HD video clips on any size HD monitor with an HDMI cable using Mirror mode.
 What's more, the device's 1735 mAh is capable of delivering up to 8.5 hours of talk time or nearly 16 days of operation in the standby mode.

-On the side, the Atrix 2 features the full-version of the Firefox Web browser.
+On the software side, the Atrix 2 features the full-version of the Firefox Web browser.
 Handset users also will be able to connect the smartphone to an optional accessory to browse the Web on any size HD TV or monitor.